 You can find relevant information about the Bernese course on this page.
-If you have any question, please contact us per email.

 - Course cost: the Bernese license in many cases includes the course cost for one or two participants.
 The course fee is CHF 1200 per person.
 Check with us, if in doubt regarding the fee.
 Travel and accommodation are not included.